Best Areas to Stay in Key West Pin 4

 The charming area stretches for 12 blocks.
 If you enjoy vibrant colors and Caribbean flavors, book your accommodation in Bahama Village.

-Our recommendations: The cozy apartment at The Galleria – Salvador’s Suite #4is located in a typical Caribbean house in the heart of Bahama Village, close to all of Key West’s attractions.
+🏨 The Galleria – Salvador’s Suite #4: The cozy apartment is located in a typical Caribbean house in the heart of Bahama Village, close to all of Key West’s attractions.
 You’ll have access to a kitchenette, a patio, and a small, refreshing swimming pool.

-5. Stay at Casa Marina for the Perfect Beach Vacation
+5. Casa Marina: The Best Place in Key West for a Perfect Beach Vacation

 Southernmost Point